m4ttsch/omscs-notes-notes/information-security/ipsec-and-tls.md

 ![](https://assets.omscs.io/3142EBB7-04DF-45C7-BD06-0F98E0BFED77.png)

 Suppose this is the first time that `A` sends data to `B` that, according to policy, requires protection.
-The gateway of `A`’s network and the gateway of `B`’s network first use the IKE protocol to negotiate the IKE SA and then use that IKE SA to negotiate the IPSec SAs.
+The gateway of `A`'s network and the gateway of `B`'s network first use the IKE protocol to negotiate the IKE SA and then use that IKE SA to negotiate the IPSec SAs.

 Then, the routers can use the SAs to create an IPSec tunnel between them, which protects the traffic from `A` to `B`.
 For example, the packet data can be encrypted and, optionally, the header information and packet data can be authenticated, depending on the SAs used.